CardForest/master-class/docs/state-pattern.md

 # The State Pattern

-First, if you are not familiar with this pattern I can recommend this [excellent article](http://gameprogrammingpatterns.com/state.html).
+First, if you are not familiar with this pattern, I recommend this [excellent article](http://gameprogrammingpatterns.com/state.html).

 Our Master-Class types include an `M.State` type.
 That type helps us turns objects into concurrent, hierarchical state machines.